LH37996/DARM-POI/README.md

 python evaluate.py
 ```

-(The default dataset is NYC, you can modify the dataset in pretrain.sh, train.sh, sample.sh, and evaluate.py)
+(The default dataset is Florida, you can modify the dataset in pretrain.sh, train.sh, sample.sh, and evaluate.py)

 ## More Related Works